balvig/bricks/README.md

 ## Nice to haves
 - [ ] Allow log level to be set
+- [ ] Rename action "key" to name?
 - [ ] Reply with de-duped list of "capabilities" instead of name?
-- [ ] Clean up logs with CAPS
-- [ ] Downcase mac address shown at boot
-- [ ] Rename action "key" to name?
 - [ ] OTA updates
+- [ ] Organize libs, bricks, platformio.ini

 ## Bricks